SMART: Scalable Mesh-free Aerodynamic Simulations from Raw Geometries using a Transformer-based Surrogate Model: Independence of Arbitrary Queries

 \section{Independence of Arbitrary Queries}

 We identify the independence of arbitrary spatial queries as a key desideratum for neural surrogate models. \Cref{fig:query-independence-dependence} illustrates this concept in a 2D spatial domain, contrasting query-independent and query-dependent formulations.
 In a query-independent setup, each query is allowed to attend only to a global representation (e.g., via cross-attention) and not to other queries.
 Crucially, queries may read from this global representation but must not modify it.
 In contrast, query dependence arises when queries also attend to one another (e.g., through self-attention over the query set), thereby violating independence.
+Formally, query independence requires $\forall p \in \Omega \quad \forall P =\{p_1, ..., p_{j-1}, p, p_{j+1}, ...\} \subseteq \Omega: f_\theta(p, G, \boldsymbol{\xi}) = f_\theta(P, G, \boldsymbol{\xi})_j$ which means that querying the model with only one arbitrary query point $p$ yields the same output as querying $p$ together with an arbitrary query set $P$.
+As a consequence, queries can be arbitrarily partitioned, ordered, or batched, since each query in $P$ is independent of the others.
+For the proposed SMART model, query independence requires that queries do not interact and do not alter the latent geometry.
+Therefore, only the decoder must be analyzed to verify query independence.
+Using only pointwise operations (e.g., pointwise positional encodings and MLPs) on the queries $P$ and cross-attention between the queries and latent geometries automatically ensures that SMART satisfies query independence.